-Frederick the Great’s Pyrrhic victory over the Russian Army.
+Frederick the Great’s Pyrrhic victory over the Russian Army

-Place: On the eastern bank of the River Oder to the North of Frankfurt am Oder.
+Place of the Battle of Zorndorf: On the eastern bank of the River Oder to the North of Frankfurt am Oder.

 War: The Seven Years War.